BlockChomper/ctf-challenges/README.md

 git clone https://github.com/BlockChomper/ctf-challenges.git
 ```

-Ensure you have Foundry installed with `foundryup` and then build the repe after cloning from Github
+Ensure you have Foundry installed with `foundryup` and then build the repo after cloning from Github

 ```jsx
 forge build